Medical Malpractice in California: When Hospitals and Doctors Fail You

 When you walk into an emergency room or trust a doctor with your health, you expect competent care.
 California law requires it.
 Medical professionals owe a duty of care measured against the standard of practice in their specialty, and when they fall below that standard and cause injury, they are liable for malpractice under Civil Code §1714 and the Medical Injury Compensation Reform Act (MICRA).

-At Caffeine Law, we handle the medical malpractice cases that expose systemic failures — emergency room misdiagnoses that kill patients, birth injuries that leave children with permanent disabilities, surgical errors, medication mistakes, and facilities that prioritize throughput over patient safety.
+At Law Desk, we handle the medical malpractice cases that expose systemic failures — emergency room misdiagnoses that kill patients, birth injuries that leave children with permanent disabilities, surgical errors, medication mistakes, and facilities that prioritize throughput over patient safety.
 These are not close calls.
 They are failures of basic medical competence.

 Emergency Room Misdiagnosis: When Minutes Matter